This Is Exile

-Release and background
+Background

 Upon the release of the record, its sales reached 5,900 in copies, which had it enter the Billboard Top 200 chart at position 118.
 Three music videos for songs from the album were released.
 The video for "This Is Exile" was released on June 18, 2008.
 The music video for "Possession" was released on November 18, 2008 and shown on MTV2's Headbangers Ball.
 The music video for "Eternal Refuge" was released on June 8, 2009.

-This album marked a change in the group's thematic material; while the two demos and the previous album The Somatic Defilement dealt with the Whitechapel murders, "This is Exile" moved past that and into anti-religious and corruption themes, the latter of which would be expanded up further in the next album.

-The song "This Is Exile" is available as downloadable content for Rock Band, Rock Band 2 and Rock Band 3.
+The song "This Is Exile" is available as downloadable content for Rock Band 2.
 The song is also used in the iPod Touch game, Tap Tap Revenge 3.

+Themes

+Lyrically, This Is Exile marked a shift in Whitechapel's thematic focus.
+Whereas the band’s early demos and debut album, The Somatic Defilement, centered on the Whitechapel murders, the record departs from those narrative concepts in favor of broader themes, including anti-religious subject matter and depictions of societal corruption.
+The latter thematic direction would be developed further on the band’s subsequent release.

+Reception

+In 2021, Alternative Press included the album in his list of "30 deathcore albums from the 2000s that define the genre".
+That same year, Revolver included it in their list of "15 Essential Deathcore Albums", calling it "unequivocally crucial part deathcore’s developing years" along with The Cleansing by Suicide Silence.
+In 2024, Metal Injection included the album in their list of "10 Deathcore Albums That Aged Incredibly Well".